fsharpworks/fsharpworks.github.io/articles/six-years-of-teaching-fsharp.md

 Six years ago, I started working with [Phil Trelford](http://www.trelford.com/blog/) on an F# course that eventually became [FastTrack to F#](https://fsharpworks.com/workshops/fast-track.html).
-We first run the course at [SkillsMatter in London](https://skillsmatter.com/) on October 27-28 in 2011.
+We first ran the course at [SkillsMatter in London](https://skillsmatter.com/) on October 27-28 in 2011.
 To celebrate the anniversary, we partnered with SkillsMatter to offer 25% off the upcoming course on October 16-17 in London.
 Just use the `F#-OCT2017` code when registering via the [course page at SkillsMatter](https://skillsmatter.com/courses/473).
 However, I also